I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/tcpxcv/ns-tcpxcv-_delete_port_data_1.md

 `Reserved`

 Is reserved for system use.

+`dwVersion`

+Specifies the version of this structure, which is currently 1.

+`dwReserved`

+Is obsolete, and must be set to 0.

 ## Remarks
 When the <a href="https://msdn.microsoft.com/library/windows/hardware/ff564255">XcvData</a> function is called to delete a port, its <i>pInputData</i> parameter must be set with the address of a DELETE_PORT_DATA_1 structure.
 Set this function's <i>pszDataName</i> parameter to the string L"DeletePort".